 We happily acknowledge the birthdays of all students during the end of the week announcements.
-Summer birthdays will be acknowledged at the end of the school year.
+June and July birthdays will be acknowledged at the end of the school August birthdays will be acknowledged at the beginning of the school year.
 Students receive a Dress Your Way Day coupon.
 It may be turned in to their teacher when they choose to use it.
+It may not be used on Mass Days.
 The coupon expires at the end of that school year.
 Healthy birthday treats are a special part of each child's birthday and students tend to enjoy treats such as yogurt, string cheese, fruits, and other healthy snacks.
-All snacks brought to school must be store-bought and free of peanuts / tree-nuts.
+All snacks brought to school must be store-bought and free of peanuts / treenuts.
 All party invitations should be mailed, and not distributed at school.
 We ask that parents and relatives do not send balloons, flowers, or other special gifts to school for birthdays or other special occasions.